 You can read about bsxfun here if you are unfamiliar with this function.
 Because the results of whitening can be noisy, a fudge factor is used so that eigenvectors associated with small eigenvalues do not get overamplified.
 Thus the whitening is only approximate.
 Here’s an image patch whitened this way:

-Update: Here’s the explanation for why this works as well as a reference you may cite.
+Here’s an explanation for why this works as well as a reference you may cite.

 Thanks for the snippet.
 But what would be a good value for fudgefactor?
 0-1 or higher?